jomendez/tslint-custom-rules/README.md

 Set of TSLint custom rules, includes unit testing.

+Clone the project in your computer, then run `npm install` to install all the dependencies.

 Find the tests files in `./test` folder (the `.spec`), change the rues on the `/src` folder, and then run `npm test` to check everything is as expected.

 Notes: